boyangzhao/boyangzhao.github.io/_posts/2021-01-14-mcmc-bayesian-inference.md

 ---
 layout: single
-title:  Bayesian inference using Markov Chain Monte Carlo with python (from scratch and with PyMC3)
+title:  Bayesian inference using Markov Chain Monte Carlo with Python (from scratch and with PyMC3)
 date:   2021-01-14
 mathjax: true
 tags: